 Another destination for a more modern feel for Georgetown is Gurney drive.
 Most hotels will offer a free bus tour to the Gurney drive, as the Malls ( Plaza Gurney, Gurney Paragon).
 These are top of the line shopping centres will all world-class brands and quality shopping outlets.
 Located on main Gurney drive is on the way from Georgetown to Bantu Ferringhi.
 Gurney drive also prides in hosting night market serving ethnic food lit late in the night.

-During my stay at Batu Ferringhi, I stayed at Bayview Resorts.
-The beach area has speedboats, water scooters, banana boats and paragliding facilities.
+At Batu Ferringhi Beach you can enjoy speedboats, water scooters, banana boats and paragliding facilities.
 The night markets on the weekends are quite fun and you can explore the local colours of Penang.

 Related Content on the site:

 Scroll over the text to save!